 Dave was using the 10-minute fighting sample to “even the score.”

-He wasn’t sharing as a way to self-disclose or talk about himself and his own deepest feelings and reactions.
+He wasn’t sharing to self-disclose or talk about his deepest feelings and reactions.
 By sharing decades of grievances, he was now using this opportunity to demonstrate to me, the therapist, just how justified he was in leaving and in his refusal to talk.

-His leaving in the way that he did, and his diatribe in the 10 minute fighting sample was less of an “opening up” and more of a “pushing away.”
+His leaving in the way that he did and his diatribe in the 10-minute fighting sample were less of an “opening up” and more of a “pushing away.”

 The therapy continued

-He considered Abigail as “cruel” or “unkind” for speaking her mind and “hurting him so” by her “meanness.”
-Dave’s violated expectations for a pleasant and agreeable wife had set up a pattern that ultimately proved to be destructive to the longterm health of the marriage.
+He considered Abigail “cruel” or “unkind” for speaking her mind and “hurting him so” by her “meanness.”
+Dave’s violated expectations for a pleasant and agreeable wife set up a pattern that ultimately proved destructive to the long-term health of the marriage.

 Early on, Dave was upset by Abigail’s complaining and withdrew.
 His withdrawal intensified her complaining, which devolved into criticism.
 Dave met her criticism with defensiveness.
 And the Four Horsemen created their inevitable escalation of conflict.